 White balance shot

 Clearly, nobody wants a “dumb shoot.”
-Yet, the stories I have heard about the model shoots in photo meets could use a few simple, low-cost, maybe even no cost tools to add more information to the images captured.
-After the shoot, in post production, when you look at a photograph you took earlier this morning or yesterday afternoon, how do you know that the colors are correct?
+Yet, the stories I have heard about model shoots in photo meets could use a few simple, low-cost, maybe even no-cost tools to add more information to the images captured.
+After the shoot, in post-production, when you look at a photograph you took earlier this morning or yesterday afternoon, how do you know that the colors are correct?
 Is the model’s skin color accurate or is there a greenish color cast?
 Was the white hat she was wearing this cold or was it a bit warmer?
 Without a known entity in the photograph, these decisions cannot be made to the best advantage of the photographer.

 The solution is extremely simple and takes practically no time: Include a simple device designed for this purpose every time the lighting setup changes.
-Tell all the participants to take a white balance shot that they can use in post processing.
-Today’s digital cameras record much of the meta-data from the date and time to the exposure, and they are very good in assessing the white balance to bring it into the ballpark.
-In order to maximize the information value of the photographs and the photo shoot, a white balance shot will be extremely valuable, the first step in smart shoot.
+Tell all the participants to take a white balance shot that they can use in postprocessing.
+Today’s digital cameras record much of the meta-data from the date and time to the exposure, and they are very good at assessing the white balance to bring it into the ballpark.
+To maximize the information value of the photographs and the photoshoot, a white balance shot will be extremely valuable, the first step in the smart shoot.
 There are two such devices from the powerhouses of color management: Datacolor’s SpyderCube and X-Rite’s ColorChecker Passport.
 The latter is far more sophisticated in both the target it provides and the software solution it integrates with Adobe Photoshop and Photoshop Lightroom.
-It also fits comfortably in to your pocket.
+It also fits comfortably in your pocket.
 Don’t leave home without it!

-The same hardware – software combination also allows for camera calibration under various lighting situations.
+The same hardware-software combination also allows for camera calibration under various lighting situations.
 This simple extra step makes a significant improvement on the color rendering of the photographs as they are now adjusted for the specific sensor on the camera you are using.
-It is particularly important if you shoot with multiple bodies as it will ensure to minimize the camera-to-camera color rendering differences.
+It is particularly important if you shoot with multiple bodies as it will ensure minimizing the camera-to-camera color rendering differences.

 Below are before and after white balance shots.
 There were three different light sources.
 Using the ColorChecker Passport makes it a one-click fix with equally easy warming or cooling the entire photograph.